 What we do with the information:

-The information we collect from parents or guardians is used to enter the student applicant into the Duke TIP’s database for the purpose of registering students for our 7th Grade Talent Search, 4th–6th Grade Talent Search, above-level testing, or educational programs.
+The information we collect from parents or guardians is used to enter the student applicant into Duke TIP’s database for the purpose of registering students for our Academic Talent Search, above-grade-level testing, or educational programs.
 This data is then used to inform students and their parents about program procedures, available benefits, student progress, and information about additional services and programs offered by Duke TIP.
-For the 7th Grade Talent Search program, the information may be sent to the Educational Testing Service (ETS) for the SAT I: Reasoning Test or to ACT for the ACT Assessment per the student’s selection.
-Information about students enrolled in the 4th–6th Grade Talent Search may be forwarded to College Board for the purpose of taking the PSAT 8/9 test.
+The information may be sent to the Educational Testing Service (ETS) for the SAT I: Reasoning Test or to ACT for the ACT Assessment per the student’s selection.
+Information about students enrolled in grades 4–6 may be forwarded to College Board for the purpose of taking the PSAT 8/9 test.
 In addition, the non-personally identifiable information and additional demographic information we collect may be used for research that examines various aspects of academic giftedness.

 Duke TIP does not sell its student list or contact information to any third party for any reason.
 We may occasionally provide names and addresses of individuals within our database to third party non-profit gifted programs with whom we have long-standing arrangements in place in order to meet the need for more gifted services near our student base.
 These programs must be geared for academically talented youth and unique in nature, i.e., a program that a Duke TIP student would benefit from academically as well as a program that they may not find out about otherwise.
 Students who have indicated a “no” in the Information Release field on the Talent Search application materials are excluded from these lists.